MandarGogate/av-challenge-website/results.md

 # AVSE Challenge 2023 results

-Listening test results were announced to participating teams between on the 28th of September.
+Listening test results were announced to participating teams on the 28th of September/2023.
 - A refers to the non-enhanced noisy mixes.
 - B is the baseline system.